itext/itext-publications-samples-dotnet/itext/itext.publications/itext.publications.signing-examples.cng-utimaco-test/README.md

     Group = CNG
     Device = 3001@127.0.0.1

-An ECDSA keypair then has been generated in that group using (on a single line)
+Two keypairs then have been generated in that group using

-    cngtool Export=allow Name=DEMOecdsa CreateKey=ECDSA,521
+    cngtool Export=allow Name=DEMOecdsaKEY CreateKey=ECDSA,521
+    cngtool Export=allow Name=DEMOrsaKEY CreateKey=RSA,2048

-An associated self-signed certificate is automatically created by the tests in the Windows user certificate store.
+Associated self-signed certificates automatically are created by the tests in the Windows user certificate store.